OlutolaFakehinde/Car-Energy-Tableau-/README.md

 However, this project is work in progress because there are many more that can be achieved in form of predictive, prescriptive, and cognitive analysis on this single project.

 #### Tableau link
-You can interact with the report .[here](https://public.tableau.com/app/profile/olutola.fakehinde/viz/OlutolaCarEnergyAnalysis_06022024/Dashboard1?publish=yes)
+You can interact with the Tableau dashboad [here](https://public.tableau.com/app/profile/olutola.fakehinde/viz/OlutolaCarEnergyAnalysis_06022024/Dashboard1?publish=yes)